Skyfighter64/ALUP/Documentation/Documentation_en-us.md

 ## <a name="Commands_link"></a>Commands
 This sections explains the use of the `Command` header value.

-Commands specify an action to execute for the slave device.
-This could be an information on how to interpret the contents of the frame body or an execution of predefined code on the slave device.
+Commands specify an action to execute for the Receiver.
+This could be an information on how to interpret the contents of the frame body or an execution of predefined code on the Receiver.

 As example, the `CLEAR` command specifies that the frame body should be applied to the LED strip but, contrary to the default behavior, all LEDs not set to a color in the body will be set to black.